bormaxi8080/osint-repos-list/README.md

 This Python script helps for generate Markdown description document contains all your GitHub starred repositories.

-This is typically needed in a situation when you have many stared repositories to view, such as collection of various utilities.
+This is typically needed in a situation when you have many starred repositories to view, such as collection of various utilities.

 This script does simple things: